-Late in the Day, Ursula K. Le Guin’s newest collection of poems, seeks meaning in an ever-connected world.
+Late in the Day, Ursula K. Le Guin’s collection of poems, seeks meaning in an ever-connected world.
 In part evocative of Neruda’s Odes to Common Things and Mary Oliver’s poetic guides to the natural world, Le Guin gives voice to objects that may not speak a human language but communicate with us nevertheless through and about the seasonal rhythms of the earth, the minute and the vast, the ordinary and the mythological.

 As Le Guin herself states, “science explicates, poetry implicates.”
 Accordingly, this immersive, tender collection implicates us (in the best sense) in a subjectivity of everyday objects and occurrences.
 Deceptively simple in form, the poems stand as an invitation both to dive deep and to step outside of ourselves and our common narratives.
 As readers, we emerge refreshed, having peered underneath cultural constructs toward the necessarily mystical and elemental, no matter how late in the day.